I lost my phone! How do I disable Multifactor Authentication for LastPass?

-If you are a LastPass Enterprise user, your account may have policies enforced that prevent disabling Multifactor Authentication via email.
+If you are a LastPass Teams, Enterprise, or Identity user, your account may have policies enforced that prevent disabling Multifactor Authentication via email.
 For these users, please contact your LastPass admin to disable it for you.

 The LastPass Authenticator cannot be disabled via email using these instructions.
 To access your account, you can use SMS account recovery to log in, then disable Multifactor Authentication for your device.
 If SMS recovery had not previously been set up, please contact Customer Care by clicking a contact option at the bottom of the article.